 Many companies make the mistake of giving away promotional items without creating a marketing strategy.
 They believe that giving away promo items like mugs, pens, and business cards will be enough to attract customers and promote their brand.
 However, this approach often doesn't work because the promo items are not targeted toward the right audience.
 For instance, if you buy for trade shows and giveaways without knowing your target audience, you might be wasting your budget on people not interested in your products or services.
 As a result, the promotional product may end up as desk fill or in the landfill, and your marketing campaign will fail.
 So, they often resort to tendering promotional products to limit expenses.
 However, the only thing tendering does is reduce the cost of waste instead of reducing the actual waste.

 It would be best if you created a marketing plan to get the most out of your promotional products.
 A good plan reduces waste and increases ROI, transforming an expense into an investment.
 This plan should include a budget, a timeline, and promotional products representing your brand.
 You should also identify your target audience and create a strategy to reach them where they gather, include a call-to-action, and measure how many people took that action.

-Promotional products should demand action from your target audience.
+Marketing with promotional products should demand action from your target audience.
 It often costs no more to print a call-to-action on a product.
-Conversely, you can require efforts to receive the product, such as joining your email list, donations to your cause, or social action.
+Conversely, you can require effort to receive the product, such as joining your email list, donating to your cause, or taking social action.